The region in brief

 Many of the Skåne companies involved in the blue sector are involved in various different value chains and some of them would hardly identify themselves as belonging to the “blue” sector.
 These are companies with links to the food industry such as process systems, packaging, clean tech, heat and power and machinery.
 A key group are mechanic enterprises with advanced manufacturing as well as those with high competence in systemic solutions.

 The Danish-Swedish Medicon Valley is one of the largest open innovation arenas within life science in Europe.
 More than 350 companies working in biotech, pharmaceuticals and medtech are part of Medicon Valley Alliance.
 Sustainable Business Hub is Sweden's largest network in clean tech with more than 100 members, and is working to help environmental companies to start up and operate.
 The Malmö-based Packbridge is working to develop the next generation of packaging solutions.
-They have 122 member companies within the packaging and logistics sector.
-Media Evolution is a media cluster that has 350 members, large and small, which are involved in everything from digital games and application development to films and the web.
-Mobile Heights focuses on wireless communication and mobile services.
-Their aim is to be world-leaders within research, innovation and entrepreneurship in the field of mobile communication.
+They have more than 100 member companies within the packaging and logistics sector.
 Skåne Food Innovation Network is working to develop the food sector with members and influential partners.
 They are involved in training, opinion issues and trainee programmes.

 The blue economy of tomorrow in